 - Ehrilchiosis is transmitted by the Lone Star Tick and most commonly by adult Lone Star Ticks.

-- An infected tick must be attached the a human for at least 24 hours to transmit disease.
+- An infected tick must be attached to a human for at least 24 hours to transmit disease.

 - Symptoms can include fever, headache, muscle pain, vomiting, and general discomfort.

-- Illness can be severe and up to 3% of infected people can die if treated.
+- Illness can be severe and up to 3% of infected people can die if not treated.

 - Treatment will be determined based on symptoms, but ehrlichiosis responds rapidly to antibiotics.